w-lfpup/wctk-js/docs/bind.md

 Bind functions to objects.

-This is mostly a utility to avoid using the constructor.
+This utility is mainly designed to avoid the constructor.

 ## How to use